Claudia Hornberg

 Eckard Hamelmann

-As a research department of the University Clinic for Child and Adolescent Psychiatry and Psychotherapy, we study the development, treatment and prevention of mental disorders in childhood and adolescence.
-Within our department we are divided into two working groups with different focuses: the Working Group Clinical Psychology and the Working Group Clinical Neuropsychology.
+As a research department of the University Department of Child and Adolescent Psychiatry and Psychotherapy, we are concerned with the development, treatment and prevention of mental breakdowns in children and adolescents.
+Within our department, we are divided into two working groups with different specialisations: the Clinical Psychology Working Group and the Clinical Neuropsychology Working Group.

 Christian G. Bien

-The Department of Epileptology offers the entire spectrum of diagnostics and treatment of seizure disorders.
-From a research standpoint, epilepsy is a window to the brain.
-Research-wise, we are concerned with, among other things, structural causes of epilepsy, autoimmune encephalitides and epilepsies, pharmacotherapy, epilepsy and disability or the social consequences of the disease.
-We use the opportunities of pre-surgical epilepsy diagnostics to gain insights into brain functions through neuropsychological and neurophysiological examinations.
+The University Clinic for Epileptology offers the entire spectrum of diagnostics and therapy for seizure disorders.
+Epilepsy is a window to the brain.
+We therefore deal scientifically with structural causes of epilepsy, autoimmune encephalitides and epilepsies, pharmacotherapy, epilepsy and disability or the social consequences of the disease.
+We use the opportunities offered by pre-surgical epilepsy diagnostics to gain insights into brain functions through neuropsychological and neurophysiological examinations.
 The focus here is on memory research.

 Stephan Gielen

-At the University Clinic of Cardiology, Angiology, and Intensive Care Medicine at Klinikum Lippe Detmold, Germany, we treat all cardiologic and angiologic emergencies within the Lippe region and offer personalized high-end therapies like complex and high-risk coronary interventions (CHIP), robotic PCI, transsectoral heart failure therapy, interdisciplinary angiology, and internal intensive care medicine.
-Another focus of our scientific activities is preventive cardiology including personalized prevention counselling and lipid management.
+At the University Clinic for Cardiology, Angiology and Internal Intensive Care Medicine at the campus Klinikum Lippe Detmold, we provide care for all angiological and cardiological emergencies in the region and offer personalised maximum care for increasingly elderly and multimorbid patients with our focus on complex and high-risk coronary interventions (CHIP), heart failure, interdisciplinary angiology and internal intensive care medicine.
+Another focus of scientific activity is preventive medicine (individual prevention counselling and lipid management).

 Thorsten Kaiser

-The University Institute of Laboratory Medicine, Microbiology and Clinical Pathobiochemistry provides the Lippe Hospital with its locations in Detmold and Lemgo, as well as outpatients and inpatients with a broad spectrum of laboratory medical and microbiological diagnostics and performs teaching and research tasks.
-The focus of research is "Precise Clinical Decision Support and Digital Laboratory Medicine", "Systems Medicine, Precise Spectroscopic Multiparameter Diagnostics", "Inflammation and Degeneration" and "Biomarker-Driven Precise Prevention".
-To this end, the laboratory and the diagnostic spectrum are being consistently further developed and a new building is planned at the Detmold Location.
-The institute supervises the Lippe biobank site and will actively accompany the establishment and phenotyping of large cohort studies with laboratory expertise.
+The University Institute of Laboratory Medicine, Microbiology and Clinical Pathobiochemistry provides the Lippe Hospital with its locations in Detmold and Lemgo, as well as outpatients and inpatients, with a wide range of laboratory medical and microbiological diagnostics and is responsible for teaching and research.
+The focus of research currently being developed is "Precise Clinical Decision Support and Digital Laboratory Medicine", "Systems Medicine, Precise Spectroscopic Multiparameter Diagnostics", "Inflammation and Degeneration" and "Biomarker-Driven Precise Prevention".
+To this end, the laboratory and the diagnostic spectrum are being consistently further developed and a new building is being planned at the Detmold location.
+The Institute supervises the Lippe biobank site and will actively support the development and phenotyping of large cohort studies with its expertise in laboratory medicine.

 Michel Eisenblätter

-The Department of Diagnostic and Interventional Radiology is the academic center for imaging diagnostics and image-guided therapy in OWL, providing the region with the whole spectrum of clinical radiology while at the same time working on new methods for medical image acquisition and analysis.
+The University Institute of Diagnostic and Interventional Radiology is the academic centre for imaging diagnostics and image-guided therapy in OWL.